kgroveshok/z80-homebrew/WORD-LIST.md

  LABELS (  -- b n .... c  )  Pushes each storage bank labels (n) along with id (b) onto the stack giving count (c) of banks  | DONE

+ TYPE ( u -- iu s ) Push type of value on TOS - 's' string, 'i' integer...   | DONE

+ STR2NUM ( s -- n ) Convert a string on TOS to number | DONE

  LEN (  u1 -- u2 ) Push the length of the string on TOS | DONE

+ CHAR ( u -- n ) Get the ascii value of the first character of the string on the stack | DONE

 Words still left to do